-This report is made solely to the Commissioners, as a body, in accordance with Schedule 1 of The Gambling (Alderney) Law, 1999.
+This report is made solely to the Commissioners, in accordance with Schedule 1 of The Gambling (Alderney) Law, 1999.
 Our audit work has been undertaken so that we might state to the Commissioners those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Commission and the Commissioners as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Commissioners as a body, for our audit work, for this report, or for the opinions we have formed.